 is a non-profit platform on a mission to normalize the presence of Black filmmakers in creative roles in the advertising industry.
-We aim to be a complementary resource for all creative industries to source Black talent– placing an emphasis on creating more opportunities for Black creators to bid on commercial jobs by increasing awareness and access to Black directors, cinematographers, and editors.
+We aim to be a complementary resource for all creative industries to source Black talent– placing an emphasis on creating more opportunities for Black creators to bid on commercial jobs by increasing awareness and access to Black directors, cinematographers, editors, colorists, and more.

 Started in 2018 by Sydni Chustz as a response to the “otherness” she felt after starting her first job in production, Bid Black began as a passion project to increase the awareness and cultural relevancy of Black expression inside her company.
 It has evolved into an industry wide tool to normalize Black voices in storytelling.